Is bankruptcy right for me?

 - Lower interest payments on debt secured by personal property

 Your credit impacts your life in many ways, including the interest rates you pay, rates you pay for insurance, and eligibility for certain jobs.
-By enacting the Fair Credit Reporting Act (FCRA), Congress gave individuals a way to ensure the accuracy of what is being reported about you to when you apply for credit, apply for a job, and apply for a mortgage or apartment.
+By enacting the Fair Credit Reporting Act (FCRA), congress has given individuals a way to ensure the accuracy of what is being reported about you to when you apply for credit, apply for a job, and apply for a mortgage or apartment.

-- Privacy Protection – A consumer reporting agency may only provide information about you to people with a valid need – usually a
+- Privacy Protection – A consumer reporting agency may only provide information about you to people with a valid need.
+This usually a…

 - Once every 12 months – www.annualcreditreport.com

-- A person has taken an adverse action against you because of information on your credit report.
+- Once a person has take adverse action against you because of information on your credit report

-- You are the victim of identity theft and place a fraud alert on your file.
+- If you are a victim of identity theft and place a fraud alert on your file

-- Your file contains inaccurate information as a result of fraud.
+- If your file contains inaccurate information as a result of fraud

-Even if you owe the debt, you still have protections – poor treatment of a consumer is more than just bad business — it’s illegal.
+Even if you owe the debt, you still have protection.
+Debt collection abuse is more than just bad business — it’s illegal.
 If you are being harassed by a debt collector, the collections agency may be in violation of the Fair Debt Collection Practices Act (FDCPA).